Goran Stefanovski: Life and work

 In 1991, Yugoslavia began to fall apart and descended into civil war.
 The constantly deteriorating situation led his wife Pat to decide to make a new life for the family in Canterbury, England, from September 1992.
 For the next six years, Stefanovski was to commute between his homeland and the UK, continuing his teaching in Skopje.

 In 1992, Dragan Klaić, one of Goran's former teachers at the Belgrade Faculty of Dramatic Arts and a close friend, put him in touch with Chris Torch of the Jordcirkus theatre group in Stockholm, who commissioned a play, in cooperation with the Antwerp European Capital of Culture, about Sarajevo, the Bosnian city then undergoing a brutal siege.
 Sarajevo, an oratorio for the theatre went on an extensive tour across Europe in the summer of 1993, including the London International Festival of Theatre and the Kampnagel International Summer Festival in Hamburg.
 Sarajevo was published in London, New York, and Illinois.
 This successful venture was followed by performance scripts for the festivals of European Capitals of Culture in Copenhagen, Stockholm, Avignon, and Bologna, all in collaboration with Chris Torch.

 Through this connection, Stefanovski had become known in Sweden and between 1998 and 2000 he was a visiting professor at the Swedish Institute of Dramatic Art in Stockholm.
 The Institute published his A Little Book of Traps (a scriptwriting tool) in 2002.
 It has been translated and published in five languages, including Chinese.
 By this time, Stefanovski had become used to writing in English and only later translating his work into his mother tongue.

 In September 2000, he settled in Canterbury and taught classes in screenwriting and playwriting at the University of Kent before taking up his post at Canterbury Christ Church University in 2002, teaching screenwriting there until his death in 2018.

 Stefanovski continued writing successful plays which were translated and produced all over the world throughout the rest of his life.
 In 2004 Everyman played at the Riverside Studios in Hammersmith and on tour with Theatre Mélange.
 Perhaps the most notable of his later plays were his two adaptations of Ancient Greek texts, Bacchanalia after Euripides' The Bacchae and Odysseus after Homer's Odyssey.
 Both had clear references to the Yugoslav wars and their aftermath.
 Several of his post-war plays "approach from different angles themes like alienation, wandering and home-longing, experimenting, at the same time, with the itinerant performance, aimed to explore a labyrinthine space".

+Death

 Goran Stefanovski died of an inoperable brain tumour in 2018 at the age of 66.